jeremy-jarvis/applitools-demo/setting-up-cucumber-and-chai.md

 ## Overview

 You can follow the steps below to switch the testing framework from Jasmine to Cucumber and Chai.
-See [this diff in the example respository](https://github.com/vertigon451/applitools-demo/compare/0fb884f...e3fb471) for the resulting changes.
-You may also find [this documentation](https://www.npmjs.com/package/protractor-cucumber-framework) and [this article](https://www.amadousall.com/angular-e2e-with-cucumber/) to be helpfpul references.
+See [this diff in the example repository](https://github.com/vertigon451/applitools-demo/compare/0fb884f...e3fb471) for the resulting changes.
+You may also find [this documentation](https://www.npmjs.com/package/protractor-cucumber-framework) and [this article](https://www.amadousall.com/angular-e2e-with-cucumber/) to be helpful references.

 ## Install Cucumber and Chai
 Run these commands from the project folder to install Cucumber, Chai, and the protractor-cucumber-framework.